+The Emergency Communications Center is overseen by an assistant director with three full-time executive support staff.
 The Emergency Communications Center processes all of the 911 and non-emergency calls for the City of Hagerstown, the County, and all of the municipalities through one central dispatch location.
 The call center and new digital radio system enables first responders to communicate in a safe, seamless and compatible way, enhancing their ability to respond to emergencies and save lives.
 The call center also integrates Hagerstown's and Washington County's non-emergency responders, allowing them to serve the community quickly and efficiently.